mpenning/ciscoconfparse2/README.md

 [ciscoconfparse][64] PYPI releases at [version 1.9.52][65]; there will be no more [ciscoconfparse][64] PYPI releases.

-What do you do?
-Upgrade to [ciscoconfparse2][17]!
+I recommend that you upgrade to [ciscoconfparse2][17].

 Here's why, it:

-- Includes a handy [CLI command][67] (including greps for mac addresses and IPv4 / IPv6 subnets)
 - Streamlines the API towards a simpler user interface.
 - Removes legacy and flawed methods from the original (this could be a breaking change for old scripts).
+- Can search for parents and children using an *arbitrary list of ancestors*
+- Is better at handling multiple-child-level configurations (such as IOS XR and JunOS)
 - Adds string methods to `BaseCfgLine()` objects
 - Defaults `ignore_blank_lines=False` (this could be a breaking change for old scripts).
-- Is better at handling multiple-child-level configurations (such as IOS XR and JunOS)
-- Can search for parents and children using an *arbitrary list of ancestors*
+- Includes a [CLI command][67] (which can grep for mac addresses and IPv4 / IPv6 subnets in text files)
 - Adds the concept of change commits; this is a config-modification performance feature that [ciscoconfparse][64] lacks
 - Adds an `auto_commit` keyword, which defaults True
 - Documents much more of the API
 - Intentionally requires a different import statement to minimize confusion between the original and [ciscoconfparse2][17]
-- Vasly improves Cisco IOS diffs
+- Vastly improves Cisco IOS diffs

 ## Cisco and Other Vendor-Specific factory parsers